-Work and Productivity Strengths Challenges Believe nothing is impossible Difficulty working alone Resourceful, full of ideas Impulsive Creative Need autonomy Visionary, future focused Lack follow-through Unconventional Miss or ignore details Adaptable Resist rules, schedules, routines and deadlines Can work on many things at Disorganized May become overcommitted Recommendations The following recommendations are based on your results.
-Consider each and select the ones you think would work best for you.
-Your Preferred Environment Makes use of your spontaneity, talent for coming up with new ideas and creative problem solving.
-You are at your best when allowed to exercise your originality and seek out new possibilities.
-Provides you with challenging, varied work that fits with your principles and reflects your values.
+- Makes use of your spontaneity, talent for coming up with new ideas and creative problem solving.
+You are at your best when allowed to exercise your originality and seek out new possibilities. - Provides you with challenging, varied work that fits with your principles and reflects your values.
 You need a sense of purpose in your work.
-You like to use your creativity to develop solutions that help people.
-Allows you to take calculated risks in pursuit of your vision.
-You need opportunities to develop the ideas that inspire you.
-Recognizes your contributions.
-You need supportive feedback and encouragement and will be happier in a workplace that appreciates what you do.
-Gives you the freedom to work your own way and set your own schedule.
-You work best without a lot of rules, repetition, supervision or details.
-Takes place in a fun, relaxed and friendly environment that allows for plenty of interaction with a diversity of other imaginative people.
+You like to use your creativity to develop solutions that help people. - Allows you to take calculated risks in pursuit of your vision.
+You need opportunities to develop the ideas that inspire you. - Recognizes your contributions.
+You need supportive feedback and encouragement and will be happier in a workplace that appreciates what you do. - Gives you the freedom to work your own way and set your own schedule.
+You work best without a lot of rules, repetition, supervision or details. - Takes place in a fun, relaxed and friendly environment that allows for plenty of interaction with a diversity of other imaginative people.
 You need lots of stimulation and an outlet to discuss your seemingly endless supply of ideas with others.

-You'd be the first to admit that repetitive tasks and deadlines are not your strong suit.
-This can be especially problematic if you're working from home.
-Use videoconferencing and chat tools to check in with others regularly, and ask a work colleague to help keep you on track.
-Give them permission to give you a (friendly) nudge if they feel you're straying too far off course or not meeting commitments on time.
-For Growth and Development 🗂 Practice finishing what you start.
+For Growth and Development

+- Practice finishing what you start.
 You excel at brainstorming and coming up with innovative new ideas.
-However, you tend to lose interest and move or to something new before completing them.
+However, you tend to lose interest and move on to something new before completing them.
 Some of your ideas may not be practical, and you may be unrealistic about the amount of time and effort they will require.
 Streamline the number of projects you initiate.
 Spend the time necessary to plan them out in detail.
-Try to follow through on them

-Limit your activities to a manageable number.
+Try to follow through on them until they're finished. - Limit your activities to a manageable number.
 Because your interests pull you in so many directions, you are at risk of taking on too much.
 Tasks can build up to such an extent that you are unable to properly complete any of them.
-Eventually this can lead to stress and even physical exhaustion.
-If a task is too routine or repetitive, see if you can delegate it to someone who is better suited to it.
-For example, seek out help from people whose

-Work on developing your time management and organizational skills.
+Eventually this can lead to stress and even physical exhaustion. - If a task is too routine or repetitive, see if you can delegate it to someone who is better suited to it.
+For example, seek out help from people whose strengths are in organization or dealing with details.
+In exchange, be sure to take on another task that is suited to your strengths. - Work on developing your time management and organizational skills.
 While excessive rules can hinder your creativity, sometimes it's essential to pay attention to details and deadlines.
-Make sure you have a clear understanding of what a task or project requires in order to fulfil your obligations.
-Create realistic, achievable, long-term career goals.
+Make sure you have a clear understanding of what a task or project requires in order to fulfil your obligations. - Create realistic, achievable, long-term career goals.
 You find details tedious, but this is one area where it pays to be thorough.
 Put together a plan for working towards your objectives.
 Use a goal planning template or spreadsheet to organize key points.
 Check it regularly to ensure you're on track.
+Make sure your goals are specific, measurable and attainable.